pritom169/UniBam-MOBI-Project/README.md

 # Modelling Traffic Patterns in Bamberg

-A neural network-based system to predict traffic congestion (`jamFactor`) using weather, time, and street data.
-This project merges JSON files containing historical traffic and weather data, trains a neural network, and allows predictions for specific conditions.
+This project implements three approaches to predict traffic congestion (jamFactor) using shared core data: historical weather, time, street data, and points of interest (POI) from JSON files.
+A linear regression model provides baseline predictions, a neural network leverages deep learning for complex pattern recognition, and the ensemble method (RandomForest, XGBoost, GradientBoosting) enhances the independence of the predictions by leveraging different input features.
+All systems utilize the same foundational datasets.
 ---

 ## Table of Contents